Abdoulaye-Thespy/Capstone-project-HTML-CSS/README.md

 - sanitize.css creators for the web reset
 - w3school.com
 - https://www.thenextweb.com/
-- Design Mathew Njuguna and others on Behance
+- Design idea by Mathew Njuguna and others on Behance

 ## 📝 License